“The Ranch at the End of the Trail”

 Girls’ Trail’s End

-Located 12 miles east of Estes Park, the Trail’s Ends are self-contained.
+Located 12 miles east of Estes Park in Glen Haven, the Trail’s Ends are self-contained.
 GTE is an 85-acre ranch bordered by wilderness land along Fox Creek.
 GTE has seventeen Conestoga wagons, its own boathouse, lodge, dining hall, and other facilities, including Barns, craft shop, and archery/riflery ranges.

 The age range at the Trail’s Ends provides a strong sense of camp unity with a mature and nurturing family feel.
 Our campers at BTE and GTE feel the added strength of the friendships that develop in a setting modeled after the pioneer days of the rugged West.
 Both TEs offer a strong and loving support system that’s so important during your teen years because you’re able to rely on your peers and counselors and gain a greater sense of independence.
 Some campers apply to be a Camper in Leadership Training (CILT) seeking additional responsibilities and leadership experience in their final summer at camp.

 Walk to the pasture with friends after breakfast, halter and grain in hand.
 Lead the horses to the corals and barns for feeding and grooming.
 Or pack your backpack for a beautiful three-day trip with your camp buddies to a favorite destination.
 Girls’ Trail’s End will give you a terrific sense of camp unity and connection in a setting that typifies western ranch life, complete with covered wagon living.